I arrived in Dubai at 7:30 AM and had 3 hours to spare until my flight. My mom and sister were arriving in the next hour or so.

 - Hyatt Regency Dubai

 - Qatar Airways Dubai – Istanbul

-I plopped down on a seat across from the Safi Airways check-in counter and decided to rest from the long walk (and 20 seconds in the blistering heat outside).
-I was trying to get a wifi signal when I noticed a man who had been walking around and communicating unsuccessfully with different airport agents.
+I plopped down on a seat across from the Safi Airways check-in counter and decided to rest from the long walk.
+While trying to get a wifi signal, I noticed a man who had been walking around and communicating unsuccessfully with different airport agents.
 I observed for a bit and didn’t like the dismissive way they spoke to him.
 By his clothing, I assumed he was Afghan.
 He wore a traditional peron tumban, vest, skull cap, and carried a duffel bag and a plastic bag containing his belongings.

 I walked up as he was speaking to two different agents and asked if he spoke Dari or Pashto.
-He said Dari and I asked if he needed help.
-He explained that he had been in Dubai for a week and was due to return to Kabul next week.
+He said Dari and then explained that he had been in Dubai for a week and was due to return to Kabul next week.
 He had been robbed, had no money, and resorted to sleeping at Deira Park.
-He had been coming to the airport for three days in a row, unable to change his ticket due to a language barrier.
+The man had been coming to the airport for three days in a row, unable to change his ticket due to a language barrier.